-- Inc. An incomplete grade may be granted only by action of the faculty for exceptional reasons, such as illness.
-All work must be completed by two weeks after the end of the current semester. - (8) Classification of Students. - (a) Regular Students.
-Those who are enrolled for the B.D. or Th.M. degrees, who are taking at least twelve hours, and who have met all the admission requirements, are considered as regular students. - (b) Part-time Students.
-Students who are taking eleven hours or less, and who have fulfilled the admission requirements are designated part-time students. - (c) Special Students.
+Inc. An incomplete grade may be granted only by action of the faculty for exceptional reasons, such as illness.
+All work must be completed by two weeks after the end of the current semester.

+- (8) Classification of Students. - (a) Regular Students.
+Those who are enrolled for the B.D. or Th.M. degrees, who are taking at least twelve hours, and who have met all the admission requirements, are considered as regular students.

+- (b) Part-time Students.
+Students who are taking eleven hours or less, and who have fulfilled the admission requirements are designated parttime students. - (c) Special Students.
 Men who exhibit ability to do theological work on an advanced level but who do not possess a college degree may be admitted as special students.
 Such men will not be eligible for a degree, but they will be certified as having completed the standard course when all requirements have been satisfied.
 If college work is completed, the certificate may be exchanged for the B.D. degree.
-A very limited number of special students will be accepted, and generally they will be among the older applicants. - (d) Auditors. - (9) Degrees offered.
+A very limited number of special students will be accepted, and generally they will be among the older applicants. - (d) Auditors.
+Students who do not wish to enroll in a class for credit may "audit" a class.
+An auditor pays the auditing fee and has the same privileges as do students who take equivalent work for credit, but is not held for final examinations and does not receive final grades or credit.
+Auditors may not apply for credit in the course after the last day to register for courses. - (9) Degrees offered.
 Two standard theological degrees are presently offered by San Francisco Conservative Baptist Theological Seminary.
-The Bachelor of Divinity (B.D.) degree is awarded to men who have completed onehundred-and-two semester hours of the prescribed course of study.
+The Bachelor of Divinity (B.D.) degree is awarded to men who have completed one-hundred-and-two semester hours of the prescribed course of study.
 The Master of Theology (Th.M.) degree will be awarded to men who possess an acceptable B.D. degree, and who have completed the prescribed course of at least thirty-two hours.
-Both of these degrees are predicated upon successful completion of an A.B. degree or its equivalent.
-The completion of minimum requirements, as indicated under graduation requirements, does not automatically qualify the student for graduation.

-- (10) Transcripts.
+Both of these degrees are predicated upon successful completion of an A.B. degree consists equivalent.
+The completion of minimum requirements, as indicated under graduation requirements, does not automatically qualify the student for graduation. - (10) Transcripts.
 Each student is entitled to one transcript of his records without cost.
 Subsequent copies will be issued at a charge of one dollar each.
 No transcript will be given if the student has not met all of his financial obligations. - (11) Standards of conduct.
 A supplementary information sheet is given to all students indicating the standards of conduct expected from each student.
 Failure to observe these standards is sufficient cause for the faculty and administration to consider dismissal of the offending student.
-Ministerial students must refrain from tobacco, alcoholic beverages, and questionable amusements.
+Ministerial students must refrain from tobacco, alcoholic beverages, and questionable amusements. - (12) Graduate Work.
+Students taking work under the Master's program must select their elective courses from one department.
+This will constitute their major field of study.
+The thesis must also be written within this department, and the head of that department will be chairman of the student's thesis committee.